-Julianne M: Salt and aluminium foil in hot water cleans tarnished silver.
+Julianne M: Salt and aluminium foil in a bucket of hot water cleans tarnished silver.

-Claire M: Use dry baking soda on a slightly dampened paper towel and shine your pots and pans with it.
+Claire M: Use dry baking soda on a slightly dampened paper towels and shine your pots and pans with it.
 They will shine.

 Dealing With Smells

 Toni C: Soak a pillow cloth in vinegar and wring it out.
-Swing it around over your head throughout the house to rid all odors.
-I promise your house won’t smell of vinegar!
-Also great on wood or tile floors!
+Swing it around over your head throughout the entire house to rid all odors.
+I promise your clean house won’t smell of vinegar!
+Also great on wood or tile kitchen floors!

 Pamela MS: Keep a little bit of full strength cleaner in the bottom of the toilet brush holder.
-I use Fabuloso.
+I use Fabuloso Multipurpose Cleaner.
 It helps keep the brush and container from getting gross, and the brush is always ready for a quick “swipe”.

 Lindsay T: Equal parts water, white vinegar, and dawn dish soap in a spray bottle wiped with a microfiber cloth is the best at cleaning soap scum off the tub.